gu-fan/riv.vim/doc/riv.rst

 =====

 :Author: Rykka G.Forest
-:Date:   2012-07-17 00:20:19
+:Date:   2012-07-21
 :Version: 0.70
 :Github: https://github.com/Rykka/riv.vim

-**Riv** is for writing and managing reStructuredText_ documents in vim.
+**Riv** is for reading , writing and managing reStructuredText_ (a simple and powerful plaintext markup syntax) documents in vim.

 Short for 'reStructuredText in Vim'.

-It is for people either want to writing documents in a neat way, or manage documents in a wiki way.
+It is for people either want to reading documents in a clear way, or writing documents in a neat way, or manage documents in a wiki way.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html